 Winter composting 101

-Some people stop composting their food scraps in winter, but there’s no need.
+If you’ve ever wondered, can you compost in the winter?, you’re not alone.
+Some people stop composting their food scraps when temperatures drop, but there’s no need.
 In our super-cold Minnesota winters, compost piles freeze through and decomposition grinds to a halt.
 But if you’ve made sure to empty your bin, there’s plenty of room for an entire winter’s scraps layered with leaves.

 When the compost defrosts in spring, you’ve saved all those great nutrients for your garden.
 I don’t know about you, but when you’re used to composting, it’s painful to watch nutrient-filled food scraps being thrown in the trash to be wasted and create methane in a landfill!